slackapi/python-slack-sdk/docs-src/real_time_messaging.rst

 **Connecting to the RTM API (v1 client)**

-Here is a code snippet using the legacy version of ``RTMClient``.
-For new app development, we do not recommend using this one as it still has a few issues resolved by v2.
-Check `the list of the issues <https://github.com/slackapi/python-slack-sdk/issues?q=is%3Aissue+is%3Aclosed+milestone%3A3.3.0+label%3Artm-client>`_ for details.
+Below is a code snippet that uses the legacy version of ``RTMClient``.
+For new app development, we **do not recommend** using it as it contains issues that have been resolved in v2.
+Please refer to the `list of these issues <https://github.com/slackapi/python-slack-sdk/issues?q=is%3Aissue+is%3Aclosed+milestone%3A3.3.0+label%3Artm-client>`_ for more details.

 .. code-block:: python